DeepWok/mase/machop/mase_components/llm/README.md

-# Group7: LLM Hardware Integration for MASE
+# Group7: LLM.int Hardware Integration for MASE

 ## Overview
 [LLM.int()](https://arxiv.org/abs/2208.07339) is the state-of-art GPU implementation for large language model inference.
 It scatters a matrix to two groups, low-precision and high-precision matrices, and compute them separately using efficient hardware.
 This project implements LLM.int() algorithm on FPGA using existing linear layer components in MASE.